Sir John Tomes: Victorian Dental Pioneer

 Tomes’ numerous achievements are difficult to summarise but the clear outcome is that through his work, Tomes elevated dentistry from a basic trade to a skilled medical profession.

-This exhibition and events have been generously supported by the Royal Society as part of their 350th anniversary celebrations.
+This exhibition and events were generously supported by the Royal Society as part of their 350th anniversary celebrations.